Comparisons12 min read

 At small balances, both apps are genuinely expensive on a percentage basis.
 Here's the deal:

 Both become reasonable around the $5,000–$10,000 range.
 Below $1,000?
 You're paying a meaningful drag on your returns.
-Acorns Gold at $12/month is the worst value of all the tiers unless you've got a large balance AND genuinely need every single feature it offers.
+Acorns Gold at $12/month is the worst value of all the tiers unless you've got a large balance AND genuinely need every single feature.

 Stash's $9/month premium tier is slightly better positioned for value if you're actively using the IRA and custodial accounts.
-Fun fact: at a $500 balance, you're essentially paying a 21.6% annual "fee" on Stash+ — which would make any Wall Street advisor blush.
+At a $500 balance, you're essentially paying a 21.6% annual "fee" on Stash+ — which would make any Wall Street advisor blush.

 Winner: Stash by a hair, mainly because the $9 premium tier delivers more than Acorns' comparable offering.